Hiroaki0422/California-Covid-Data-Warehouse-/README.md

 6. Above processes are automated to run sequentially and scheduled to run every day by Apache Airflow

 ### Data Models
 The purpose of this project is to run analytics, thus many joins (foreign keys) or aggregation operations are expected.
 Therefore I chose **Relational** data model.
-In addition, fact data will be huge and not all secondary indexes needed to be joined when running some analytics.
-I decided to write model data in star schema so that user can selectively choose which tables they want to join and it saves the space.
+In addition, fact data will be huge and not all secondary indexes needed to be joined when running some analytics, so I decided to model the data in star schema so that user can selectively choose which tables they want to join which saves the space.
 #### Fact Tables
 **Table: county_case**
 a fact table to record newly confirmed cases and deaths in each county every day